naeimDz/Coding_Playground/README.md

  </br> </br> </br>

-##  Package used
+## Project Overview

-This project follows a custom structure that combines the following:
+This project is built with Flutter and is compatible across Android, iOS, and Windows platforms.
+The app uses the flutter_mobx state management package alongside other utilities for enhanced functionality and UI design.

 - [`mobx`]
 - [`provider`]